staciekith/mental-unload/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Please refer to the [Postman collection](https://www.getpostman.com/collections/81c82ff4d5838ce2ad79) for usage exemples.
+Please refer to the [Documentation](https://mental-unload-api.herokuapp.com) for usage exemples.

 <p align="right">(<a href="#top">back to top</a>)</p>